radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-service.md

 - The data connector group must be created in Environment Operations Center.
 - At least a data connector must be added to the group.
 - The secure data connector client must be deployed on the local machine.
-- The data source must be defined in the FID Control Panel.
+- The data source must be defined in the Identity Data Management Control Panel.

 This guide outlines the steps to add a new secure data connector in Environment Operations Center.
 For details on deploying the secure data connector client, see the [configure a secure data connector client](configure-sdc-client.md) guide.
-For details on connecting to an on-premise backend from the control panel, see the RadiantOne System Administration Guide.
+For details on connecting to an on-premise backend from the control panel, see the [Managing Data Sources](../../../../idm/v8.1/configuration/data-sources/data-sources/) guide.

 To establish a connection between Environment Operations Center and an on-premises network, a data connector must first be created in Environment Operations Center.